PEP06: CHI 2006 WORKSHOP ON PRIVACY-ENHANCED PERSONALIZATION

 data is also subject to legal regulations in many countries and

-research on "privacy-enhanced personalization," which aims at
+potential of research on "privacy-enhanced personalization," which

-reconciling the goals and methods of user modeling and
+aims at reconciling the goals and methods of user modeling and

 personalization with privacy constraints imposed by individual

 The workshop is intended for researchers and practitioners in the

 field of personalization systems and in the area of privacy and

 security, and specifically for people who are working at the